 - 2. The contribution must be made to Wikipedia (wikipedia.org). - 3.
-The contribution must be made in English. - 4.
+The contribution can be made in any language.
+For languages other than English, please check with me in person ahead of time. - 4.
 The contribution must have originated with the content from the book report.
 The specific addition to the content to the Wikipedia page can be in your own words (a paraphrase), the words of the book author(s) (a direct quote), or the words of another author referenced in the book (an indirect quote). - 5.
 The content contribution (including citation) should be placed in a logical position on an existing Wikipedia page.
 Although rare, it is possible that the contribution can be a completely new Wikipedia page.
 The specific content of the contribution is to be no less than five words and no more than 50 words.
 The content contribution needs to include a citation (so that the authentic source is clear). - 6.
 The reference contribution associated with the citation should follow the existing format of the Wikipedia page.
 There is no recommended word length for the reference contribution, although the reference will most likely be similar to a APA-styled reference on a typical college-level academic paper. - 7.
 With respect to Wikipedia, the content and reference contributions may be made anonymously; that is, the merit of the content matters more than the author's name.
 With respect to the instructor, the content and reference contributions are not anonymous, because each student will turn in a copy of the content contribution and the reference contribution.